CurveDocs/curve-resources/docs/lending/how-to-borrow.md

 ![Example loan details](../images/ui/get_leverage_loan.png){: .centered }

 Then the tokens which will be used as collateral need to be approved and then the loan can be taken out by clicking the **`Get Loan`** and sending the transaction.

+## **Closing a leveraged loan**

+Closing a leveraged loan can be done in 2 ways, either through [repaying](#repay), or [self-liquidating](#self-liquidate).
+The most efficient of these options is to [Repay with collateral](#repay).
+This removes all collateral, swaps it to the same token as the debt, repays the debt and transfers the rest back to the user.
+Otherwise the debt needs to be fully repaid to close the loan, and as this is a leveraged loan, the debt may be higher than the user's available assets, making this unviable.